 Along the way, I wanted to present what I have found in a format that is accessible to others like myself - interested but not an expert.
 I decided publish my learning process as well in near real time and this web site is the result.
 It will be continuously updated as I work on the project.

 I made the decision to move toward an understanding of the neuron using simulations rather than a exhaustive accounting of all neuron actions, bits and pieces.
 For this reason, the synapse topics like neural transmitters, RDNA, re-uptake, etc are all ignored.
 They are completely covered in endless detail in other well written books and on-line classes many of which I used in this quest.

 I don't consider my effort will result in a solution to the question only a way for me to gain an understanding using the tools I have at hand.

-During this process I used several books and made use of on-line classes.
-Some of these are:
+During this process I used several books and made use of on-line classes: